np-9-9/emulation-of-cardiac-digital-twins/README.md

 **GPyTorch** (Gaussian Processes) <br>
 **UQPy** (uncertainty quantification)

-**Funding :** Funded by the Wellcome Trust and completed at the University of Nottingham
+**Funding :** Funded by the Wellcome Trust and completed at the University of Nottingham under the supervision of Dr Christopher Lanyon.